jbrockopp/docs/content/administration/server/_index.md

 ### Dependency 1: Docker

-[Docker](https://docs.docker.com/) will be used for downloading the server and managing the lifecycle of the application.
+[Docker](https://docker.com/) will be used for downloading the server and managing the lifecycle of the application.

 You can refer to [Docker's official documentation](https://docs.docker.com/get-docker/) on installing and configuring the service.

+### Dependency 2: Redis

+[Redis](https://redis.io/) will be used for storing workloads, created by the server, that will be run by a [worker](/docs/administration/worker/).

+You can refer to [Redis's official documentation](https://redis.io/topics/quickstart/) on installing and configuring the service.

 // TODO: more dependencies we need to cover?

 ## Installation

-This section provides an example on installing the server with a subset of possible configuration options.
+This section provides an example of installing the server with a subset of possible configuration options.

 ### Step 1: Download the Image